dr2lopez/yang-provenance/draft-lopez-opsawg-yang-provenance.md

      .
 ~~~

-In both cases, and for the sake of brevity, the provenance element appears at the top of the enclosing element, but it is worth noting to remark they MAY appear anywhere within it.
+In both cases, and for the sake of brevity, the provenance element appears at the top of the enclosing element, but it is worth remarking they may appear anywhere within it.

 # Provenance Signature Strings

-The signature strings are COSE single signature messages with \[nil\] payload and the following structure (as defined by RFC 9052):
+Signature strings are COSE single signature messages with \[nil\] payload, according to COSE conventions and registries, and with the following structure (as defined by {{RFC9052, Section 4.2}}):

 ~~~
 COSE_Sign1 = [